 We cannot guarantee that consumers will accept products containing our technology.
 Recently, there has been consumer concern and consumer advocate activism with respect to genetically engineered consumer products.
-The adverse consequences from heightened consumer concern in this regard could affect the markets for our proposed products and could also result in increased government regulation in response to that concern.
+The adverse consequences from heightened consumer concern in this regard could affect the markets for products developed with our technology and could also result in increased government regulation in response to that concern.
 If the public or potential customers perceive our technology to be genetic modification or genetic engineering, agricultural products grown with our technology may not gain market acceptance.

-WE DEPEND ON OUR KEY PERSONNEL.
+WE DEPEND ON OUR KEY RESEARCH PERSONNEL.

 We are highly dependent on our scientific advisors, consultants and third-party research partners.
 Dr. Thompson is the inventor of our technology and the driving force behind our current research.
 The loss of Dr. Thompson would severely hinder our technological development.
 Our success will also depend in part on the continued service of our key employees and our ability to identify, hire and retain additional qualified personnel in an intensely competitive market.
 We do not maintain key person life insurance on any member of management.
 The failure to attract and retain key personnel could limit our growth and hinder our research and development efforts.

 CERTAIN PROVISIONS OF OUR CHARTER, BY-LAWS AND DELAWARE LAW COULD MAKE A TAKEOVER DIFFICULT.

-Certain provisions of our certificate of incorporation and by-laws could make it more difficult for a third party to acquire control of our company, even if the change in control would be beneficial to stockholders.
-Our certificate of incorporation authorizes our board of directors to issue, without stockholder approval, 5,000,000 shares of preferred stock with voting, conversion and other rights and preferences that could adversely affect the voting power or other rights of the holders of our common stock.
+Certain provisions of our certificate of incorporation and by-laws could make it more difficult for a third party to acquire control of us, even if the change in control would be beneficial to stockholders.
+Our certificate of incorporation authorizes our board of directors to issue, without stockholder approval, except as may be required by the rules of the American Stock Exchange, 5,000,000 shares of preferred stock with voting, conversion and other rights and preferences that could adversely affect the voting power or other rights of the holders of our common stock.
 Similarly, our by-laws do not restrict our board of directors from issuing preferred stock without stockholder approval.